-AfterPay Insights is an interactive knowledge platform for e-commerce professionals.
-With our data we hope to give professionals a better understanding of consumer behavior and attitudes as well as the reasons behind shifts in consumption and preferences.
-Whatever the reason for these shifts may be – trends, public opinion or a pandemic like COVID-19 – AfterPay Insights is here to help businesses understand the e-commerce landscape.
+AfterPay Insights is a knowledge platform for e-commerce professionals.
+With our data and analyses, we hope to give you better understanding of consumer behavior and attitudes as well as the reasons behind shifts in consumption and preferences.
+Whatever the reason for these shifts may be – trends, public opinion or a pandemic like COVID-19 – AfterPay Insights is here to help you understand the e-commerce landscape.

-The data and analytics underpinning the results in this blog is based on a quantitative online tracking survey conducted by an independent research agency, Odyssey, using validated and representative online panels supplied by Dynata.
+The data underpinning our results are based on a monthly quantitative online survey conducted by Odyssey, an independent research agency, using validated and representative online consumer panels supplied by Dynata.

-As data quality is of utmost importance, every wave of data is weighted vs national census data on age, gender and region to ensure representativity.
-Based on selecting a 1,000 respondent sample in the interactive dashboard, this will result in a maximum c:a 2 pct point margin of error.
-I.e. if 50% of this selected sample is of a certain opinion, the true value in the full target population is between 48% and 52%.
+Data quality is of the utmost importance.
+Every data wave is weighted versus national census data on age, gender and region to ensure it is representative of the general population.
+Based on selecting a 1,000 respondent sample in the interactive dashboard, this will result in a maximum c:a 2 pct. point margin of error.
+If 50% of this selected sample is of a certain opinion, the true value in the full target population is between 48% and 52%.

-In the interactive dashboard, you will see us refer to different time perspectives.
+In the dashboard, you will see us refer to different time perspectives: the ‘Past Month’ and the ’Coming Month’.
 Recent purchases refer to what respondents have bought in the past 2 weeks from day of interview.
 Future purchases were defined as respondent projections of the month to come, and pre-Corona purchases was framed as ‘a normal month’ preceding the Corona outbreak.
 When comparing pre-Corona purchases with recent purchases, data has been transformed to equalize the timeframe making comparisons valid.

 Enjoy your analytics.
 And if you have any methodological questions, please do not hesitate to shoot us a question.